Limited to 16 travellers.

 Today we enjoy a guided tour of the many parts of Ephesus.
 The main goddess of the city was Artemis and her gigantic temple, the Artemesion, was one of the Seven Wonders of the World.
 Today we will see that all that remains of this once-great structure is a single column.
 The main site of Ephesus is very extensive.
 Excavation has been going on since 1895 and yet 80% of the site remains buried.
 The theatre is massive, seating 25,000 people.
 The Marble Road leads down to the Library of Celsus.
 Built-in 110 AD, this three-story white marble building became the third most important collection of texts in the ancient world.
 Above the main site is the House of the Virgin Mary where Mary, who accompanied St John to Ephesus, is said to have lived the last years of her life.
 We also visit the excellent museum.
 Third of 3 nights in Kusadasi.
 4- Star Tatlises Hotel or similar.
-Breakfast & Dinner.
+Breakfast & Lunch.

 Day 7 Wednesday, May 22nd